cknd/stackprinter/README.md

 Basically, this is a frame formatter.
 For each [frame on the call stack](https://en.wikipedia.org/wiki/Call_stack), it grabs the source code to find out which source lines reference which variables.
 Then it displays code and variables in the neighbourhood of the last executed line.

-Since it needs to know where in the code each variable occurs, it was hard to resist adding the whole semantic highlighting thing.
-This isn't intrinsically tied to 1980ies terminal technology.
-It should be fairly straightforward™ to format the same frame representation as, say, a foldable and clickable HTML page with downloadable pickled variables.
+Since this already requires it to know where each variable occurs in the code, there was really no way around also adding the colorful semantic highlighting thing seen in the screenshots.
+These colors are ANSI escape codes now, but it should be fairly straightforward™ to render the same frame representation without any 1980ies terminal technology.
+Say, a foldable and clickable HTML page with downloadable, pickled variables.
+But for now you'll have to pipe the ANSI strings through [ansi2html](https://github.com/ralphbean/ansi2html/) or something.

 # Caveats